Dr Grace Ononiwu CBE

-Meet Dr Grace Ononiwu CBE who has gone from Herts law graduate to Chief Crown Prosecutor for the Crown Prosecution Service (CPS) West Midlands region incorporating West Midlands, Staffordshire, Warwickshire, West Mercia and British Transport Police).
+Meet Dr Grace Ononiwu CBE who has gone from Herts law graduate to Director of Legal Services at the Crown Prosecution Service (CPS)

 |Course of study||BA(Hons) Law|